stormqloud/kazoo-tgbbok/README.md

 ##### Atlassian is a nightmare IMHO.
 However there is a lot of info there and in Jira.
 * https://2600hz.atlassian.net/wiki/display/docs/Overview
 * Make sure to get yourself a jira login.
-* Links to jira from google will not work without a login.
+* Links to Jira from Google will not work without a login.

 ### Mailing list
 * `https://groups.google.com/forum/#!forum/2600hz-users`
+  * How do I setup?
+How do I turn on reseller?
+* `https://groups.google.com/forum/#!forum/2600hz-dev`
   * Dev mailing list is not for setup questions..
-* `https://groups.google.com/forum/#!forum/2600hz-dev`

 ## Background

 Asterisk is single server compared to the Kazoo cloud (http://www.beadaptive.ca/cloud-drinking-game/) platform.

-The VOIP landscape has changed since Asterisk was the only open source project.
+The VOIP landscape has changed since Asterisk was the only Open Source VOIP project.

-Asterisk strong point has become an embedded software suite that can be burned into disposable appliances.
+Asterisk strong point, an embedded core platorm with various gui stapled to the side, that can be burned into disposable appliances.
 It's your $99 onsite PBX box.
+It's the Swiss Army Knife for SIP (IAX die die die) and VOIP.

-Asterisk is a revolutionary product for onsite.
+Asterisk is a revolutionary product.

 Everybody runs Asterisk already in some form, for some purpose.
+Stop thinking of Asterisk and Kazoo competing.
+They are complementary products in many ways.

 When you embrace Kazoo you will not be giving up Asterisk anytime soon, if ever.
 Everything has it's place!

+REPEAT:  I still often (moves/adds/changes) extensions.conf

 ## Kazoo Again